skillrepos/adv-rag/labs.md

 **Purpose: In this lab, we'll see how to implement Graph RAG by querying a Neo4j database and using Ollama to generate responses.**

 1. For this lab, we'll need a neo4j instance running.
 We'll use a docker image for this that is already populated with data for us.
 There is a shell script named [**neo4j/neo4j-setup.sh**](./neo4j/neo4j-setup.sh) that you can run to start the neo4j container running.
-Change to the neo4j directory and run the script.
+Change to the neo4j directory, set an environment variable for the DOCKER version and run the script.
 This will take a few minutes to build and start.
 Afterwards you can change back to the *code* subdirectory.
 Be sure to include the "&" to run this in the background.

 ```
 cd /workspaces/rag/neo4j

+export DOCKER_API_VERSION=1.43

 ./neo4j-setup.sh 1 &